Our New York FMLA lawyers can help you solve your workplace problems.

 Our New York FMLA Lawyers Know How to Settle FMLA Cases

-Our FMLA lawyers typically work on a contingent fee basis.
-That means you pay no money to us up front for handling your case.
+Our NY FMLA lawyers typically work on a contingent fee basis.
+That means you pay no money to us upfront for handling your case.

 Our standard contingency fee is 33.33% of the amount we recover for you.
 If we win nothing for you, then you owe us nothing.

-There is no financial risk to you in pursuing your case.
+There is no financial risk to you in pursuing your New York FMLA case.